marijnh/Eloquent-JavaScript/11_async.md

 is done.

 Writing iterators is often much easier when you use generator functions.
-The iterator for a group object (from the exercise in [Chapter ?](object#group_iterator)) can be written with this generator:
+The iterator for the group class (from the exercise in [Chapter ?](object#group_iterator)) can be written with this
+generator:

 {{index "Group class"}}